A Law of Data Separation in Deep Learning: Supporting Information

-\paragraph{Depth.} As shown in Figure \ref{fig:layer-number-dataset}, besides Fashion-MNIST and CIFAR-10, we also consider MNIST to illustrate the optimal depth for different datasets.
+\paragraph{Depth.} As shown in Fig.~\ref{fig:layer-number-dataset}, besides Fashion-MNIST and CIFAR-10, we also consider MNIST to illustrate the optimal depth for different datasets.
 Similar to Fashion-MNIST, we resize the original MNIST images to $10 \times 10$ pixels, and randomly sample a total of $1000$ training examples evenly distributed over the $10$ classes. \\

-As shown in Figure \ref{fig:architectures}, we consider FNNs with different widths and shapes.
+As shown in Fig.~\ref{fig:architectures}, we consider FNNs with different widths and shapes.

-\paragraph{Width.} As shown in Figure \ref{fig:architectures}, we consider FNNs with three different widths.
+\paragraph{Width.} As shown in Fig.~\ref{fig:architectures}, we consider FNNs with three different widths.
 All layers have the same width in each setting.
 For simplicity, we consider the $8$-layer FNNs trained on Fashion-MNIST.

-\paragraph{Shape.} As shown in Figure \ref{fig:architectures}, we consider three different shapes of FNNs: Narrow-Wide, Wide-Narrow, and Mixed.
+\paragraph{Shape.} As shown in Fig.~\ref{fig:architectures}, we consider three different shapes of FNNs: Narrow-Wide, Wide-Narrow, and Mixed.
 As for Narrow-Wide, the FNNs have narrow hidden layers at the beginning, and then have wide hidden layers in the later layers.
 Similarity, we use Wide-Narrow to denote FNNs that start with wide hidden layers followed by narrow hidden layers.
 In the case of Mixed, the FNNs have more complicated patterns of the widths of hidden layers.
 For simplicity, we only consider $8$-layer FNNs trained on Fashion-MNIST.
 The corresponding widths of hidden layers for Narrow-Wide, Wide-Narrow, and Mixed we considered in our experiments are as follows: (100, 100, 100, 100, 1000, 1000, 1000), (1000, 1000, 1000, 1000, 100, 100, 100), and (100, 500, 500, 2500, 2500, 500, 500).

+\paragraph{Residual neural networks (ResNets).} As shown in Fig.~\ref{fig:resnet_arc}, we consider three different types of ResNets: ResNets with $2$-layer building blocks, ResNets with $3$-layer bottleneck blocks, and ResNets with mixed blocks.
+For $3$-layer blocks, the expansion rate is set to $1$ instead of $4$, and the original $1 \times 1$ and $3 \times 3$ convolution filters are replaced by $5 \times 5$ convolution filters.
+For all types of ResNets, the channel number is set to $8$, and the color channel number is also multiplied by $8$ at the beginning.
+In this part, the Fashion-MNIST and CIFAR-10 images are resized to $32 \times 32$ pixels instead of $10 \times 10$ pixels.

+\paragraph{Dense Convolutional Network (DenseNet).} As shown in Fig.~\ref{fig:DenseNet}, we investigate the law when applied to DenseNet \citep{huang2017densely}, namely DenseNet161.\footnote{Further details can be found at \url{https://github.com/kuangliu/pytorch-cifar/tree/master/models}.} In this part, the images of Fashion-MNIST and CIFAR-10 are resized to $32\times32$ pixels, i.e., $(3, 32, 32)$ for CIFAR-10 and $(32, 32)$ for Fashion-MNIST.